Q ratio or Tobin's Q ratio: Market value of a firm's assets divided by replacement value of the firm's assets.

 Quick assets: Current assets minus inventories.

 Quick ratio: Indicator of a company's financial strength (or weakness).
-Calculated by taking current assets less inventories, divided by current liabilities.
+Calculated by taking current assets fewer inventories, divided by current liabilities.
 This ratio provides information regarding the firm's liquidity and ability to meet its obligations.
 Also called the Acid Test ratio.